migtools/mig-operator/docs/resources_migrated.md

 if the namespace is selected by the user for migration.
 Consequently, the Konveyor operator will also migrate the CRDs associated with the CRs for migration.

 - **Excluded Resources:** Some objects/resources are excluded by default from the migration by the Konveyor operator.
 These resources are service catalog resources or OLM resources, OLM migration is not handled by Konveyor operator.
-The excluded resources are:
+The excluded resources are (Please refer the
+[Excluded Resources](usage/ExcludeResources.md) document for more details) :

 ```
   - imagetags